dmytkost/HAZOP2RDF/docs/010_introduction.md

 For over 30 years, different research groups proposed rule-based expert systems or graph-based approaches in order to automate HAZOP studies, see @Single2019_State_of_research.
 Like @Rodriguez2019_An_Ontology our software makes use of a promising ontology-based technology.

 Being able to convert Excel spreadsheets to the RDF format is a big time saver for engineers working with HAZOP studies.
-Within the HAZOP analysis, information about risks of a plant are stored and can be made accessible for further conclusions.
+Within the HAZOP analysis, information about risks of a plant is stored and can be made accessible for further conclusions.

 In the following parts of this paper, we show the capabilities of our software, how we solved the interfacing-problem of traditional HAZOP formats and how the different commands of our command line interface can be used to ease the process of handling HAZOP studies.